 The first misnomer that we want to address is that an epoxy coating is not paint.
 Garage floor paint is a latex acrylic product.
 Many of the well-known paint manufactures do offer paint with a small amount of epoxy in the mix and refer to them as 1-Part epoxy paint.
 This allows for better adhesion and durability than standard acrylic paint, but it is not an epoxy product.

 The term “epoxy paint” came about when epoxy manufactures took notice of the terminology that people were using when searching for epoxy coatings.
 The DIY public was intermixing the term “paint” with “coating”.
 So a marketing decision was made and many well known DIY epoxy flooring manufacturers that you see in home improvement centers decided to brand their products as “epoxy paint” since that is what consumers seemed to be calling it.

 As a result, it has only made things more confusing for the consumer.
-Chances are that when you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
+That when you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
 This has led to many people buying a paint for their garage floor when what they thought they were purchasing was an epoxy coating.

 Epoxy Resin for Repairs